farmachine/spyglass/replit.md

 - ✓ Shows up to 3 organization names with "+X more" indicator for additional organizations
 - ✓ Added visual indicators with building icons and "Published to" labels
 - ✓ Displays "Not published to any organizations" message when project isn't published
+- ✓ **EXCEL EXPORT FUNCTIONALITY**: Added comprehensive Excel export to session validation screen
+- ✓ Implemented multi-sheet Excel export with .xlsx format using XLSX library
+- ✓ First sheet contains main object schema fields with property names and values
+- ✓ Additional sheets created for each collection with proper column headers and row data
+- ✓ Dynamic sheet naming using project's main object name and collection names
+- ✓ Proper data organization with record grouping for collection properties
+- ✓ Export button added to session header with download icon for easy access

 **January 16, 2025**
 - ✓ Built complete organization and user management system with admin access controls